ncatlab/nlab-content/pages/0/7/7/1/1770/content.md

 The [[site]] [[CartSp]]${}_{smooth}$ may be replaced by the site [[CartSp]]${}_{th}$ (see there) whose objects are products of smooth Cartesian spaces with [[infinitesimally thickened points]].
 The corresponding [[sheaf topos]] $Sh(CartSp_{th})$ is called the _[[Cahiers topos]]_.
 It contains smooth spaces with possibly infinitesimal extension and is a model for [[synthetic differential geometry]] (a "[[smooth topos]]"), which $Sh(CartSp)$ is not.

 The two toposes are related by an [[adjoint quadruple]] of functors that witness the fact that the objects of $Sh(CartSp_{th})$ are possiby infinitesimal extensions of objects in $Sh(CartSp)$.
-For more discussion of this see [[synthetic differential ∞-groupoid]]
+For more discussion of this see [[synthetic differential ∞-groupoid]].

 ### Higher smooth geometry